 If someone asked me about my thoughts on social media and my own Twitter usage, I would send them this Alex Cohen Interview.
 Why?
 Because I won’t be able to explain what I think about Twitter better than how Cohen explains it in this post.

 Storytime: A few months back I was discussing Twitter with someone.
-Let’s say him person X. Person X was telling me about his friend [let’s call him Y] who thought I had this obnoxious strong opinionated ranty personality on Twitter.
+Let’s call him person X. Person X was telling me about his friend [let’s call him Y] who thought I had this obnoxious strong opinionated ranty personality on Twitter.
 And he wondered how can people work with someone like me.
 This is something I have heard from a few other people in the past too.
 I know that I am perceived as this strongly opinionated person online.
-A lot of people also call me out on his shit posting.
+A lot of people also call me out on my shit posting.
 Generally, I don’t care about what people think.
 But sometimes I do wonder if I am doing myself a disservice by speaking/writing whatever comes to my mind.

 When I tweet about being truthful on social media, people DM me in private and tell me how thankful they are that I call our bad actors in public and try to speak the truth.
 When I show vulnerability online, people DM me and tell me that they also feel the same way but can never tweet out the same things like I do.
 They thank me for my tweets.